IzabelaBubula/Metody_elementow_skonczonych/README.md

 The project uses the finite element method to calculate integrals, which includes:
 - Calculation of Jacobian
 - gauss calculation
-- Calculation of integrals by the method of Gauss-Lagrange rectangles
+- Calculation of integrals by the method of Gauss-Lagrange sqares
 - calculating the Jakobianó
 - calculation of derivatives
 - matrix operations